 9 Pin Mains Cable

 The V4 Baserunners also feature a 9 pin waterproof plug that brings out the cables commonly used in ebike wiring topologies with a main signal harness that splits out at the handlebar into throttle, ebrake, display, and light connectors.
 This harness is available to our OEM business customers and is not something we currently offer at the retail level.

 DC Power Tap (V4 Units Only)

-For our customers using this controller with a V3 Cycle Analyst, we also include by default a short power adapter from the Main plug to a 2 pin HiGo plug.
+For our customers using the V4 baserunners with a V3 Cycle Analyst, we also include by default a short power adapter from the Main plug to a 2 pin HiGo plug.
 This adapter not only gives a convenient power source for a rear bike light, it also shorts the regen and throttle signals together so that the CA3 can have full control over regenerative braking features .
 This adapter plug is no longer included with the V5 hardware which do not require regen and throttle signals to be shorted.

 The back of the Baserunner includes a TRRS jack for connecting the Baserunner controller to a computer or USB-OTG capable smartphone using USB->TTL serial cable.
 This is the same cable used with the Cycle Analyst and Satiator charger, so if you already have it then great there is no need to purchase a 2nd one.
 When not in use, the there is a small rubber plug included to seal this hole.